 What would it feel like if suddenly you had some extra cash?

-Regardless of how you use them, an extra $500 per month is a welcome addition to anyone's income, and it's easier than you think to achieve.
+Earning an extra $1,000 per month from freelancing would be a welcome addition to almost anyone's income, and it's easier than you think to achieve.

 Step 1: Figure Out What You Want to Do